Admissions and Applications

 To register for courses, update your student account information, and view your tuition account balance and grades, you will need to log on to Campus Connection.
 Your User ID and Password will be emailed to your UND email account after you accept admission.
 To retrieve your forgotten or lost user ID and password, go to the account info help desk.

 Remember your user ID and password and keep it secure.
-Refer to the Campus Connection tip sheets for navigation assistance.

 Various courses may require special permission for registration in Campus Connection.
 Examples are student-initiated courses, such as SPST 593: Individual Research, SPST 996: Continuing Enrollment, SPST 997: Independent Study, SPST 998: Thesis, and courses requiring missing pre-requisites overrides.